The truth when raised by narcissists

 With that being said, you will get plenty of useful information regardless of your unfortunate situation:

-living with, or grew up living with Narcissists as parent(s)
+- living with, or grew up living with a Narcissist as the parent(s)

-somebody around you seems to be showing signs, and you want to clarify this so you can RUN
+if somebody around you seems to be showing symptoms, you want to clarify this immediately so you can disappear from their lives. forever.

 How do you know if you were raised by Narcissists?